Back to blog

 Why Forms won the ops center

 Airline operations is dense data entry under time pressure.
-A dispatcher coordinating a diversion needs to update crew, aircraft, gate, catering, and fuel in under a minute.
+A dispatcher coordinating a diversion updates crew, aircraft, gate, catering, and fuel in under a minute.
 Oracle Forms was built for exactly this: keyboard-first, tab-indexed, server-validated, zero mouse.

 When carriers tried to replace it with web portals in the 2010s, latency went from 80 milliseconds to 900.
 Click targets replaced keyboard shortcuts.
 Controllers who had memorized function keys for 15 years lost 30% productivity in the first week.
 The projects died not because the technology was wrong, but because the interaction model was.